top of page

 Our real treasure

-As we thought back over these broadcasts, the hymn’s third stanza reminded Barbara and me where our real treasure could be found…
+As we thought of 6,200 broadcasts over 27 years, the hymn’s third stanza reminded Barbara and me where our real treasure could be found…

 When you look at others with their lands and gold,